KaiPereira/build-a-devboard/JOURNAL.md

 ## The crystal oscillator

-Now to make our USB and other peripherals actually work properly, we need to have what's called a clock oscillator.
+Now to make our USB and other peripherals actually work properly, we need to have what's called a crystal oscillator.
 This is a little piezoelectric quartz crystal that vibrates very precisely, and then it's amplified and fed into the MCU to act as a clock signal that controls the digital peripherals.

 For example, you definitely want a crystal oscillator if you're using USB-C, because the data needs to come in at specific times, so it makes sure no data is incorrectly received.
 Because the clock is such a precise component, you want to wire it really carefully.
-That means it should be as close to the MCU as possible on the PCB (schematic doesn't matter, it's just a reference), and it needs really small capacitors, to smooth tiny voltage ripples that could affect the signals.
+That means it should be as close to the MCU as possible on the PCB (schematic doesn't matter, it's just a reference), and it needs really small capacitors, to smooth out the signals.

 First add the global labels to the MCU XIN and XOUT, just called their relative name.
 XOUT is the output from the crystal so an input to the MCU, and XIN is an output from the MCU to help the crystal oscillate properly: